Ioonooni/inik-ai-prototype/README.md

 * Memory Systems
 * Relationship Modeling
 * Gamification
+* Workflow Automation
 * Applied AI Product Design

-This makes the prototype closer to an applied AI character system than a basic chatbot interface.
+This makes the project closer to an applied AI character system than a basic chatbot interface.